-At St. Joseph's Area Health Services, we believe that prevention is the key to a healthy future.
+At CHI St. Joseph’s Health, we believe that prevention is the key to a healthy future.
 That's why our community health programs are focused on infants, children, and youth.
 From pre-natal care to

 Women, Infants, and Children (WIC) clinic offers vouchers for